Black Is The Color Of My True Love’s Hair

 Song page from the Old Town School of Folk Music circa 1957

 The picture above tells the whole story.
 I learned this song at the Old Town School of Folk Music in the late 50s.
-If you right click (ctrl click for Apple) and save the image you’ll have a full scan of the page from the book I got at the Old Town School complete with notes and chords.
+If you right click (command click for Apple) and save the image you’ll have a full scan of the page from the book I got at the Old Town School complete with notes and chords.
 I’m doing it in the key of F# instead of C. It’s a pretty love song for June.

 Lyrics: